This is the complete guide to content moderation. In this guide, you’ll learn:

 At WebPurify, we address this concern by offering AI-based pre-moderation.
 AI rejects anything with a high probability of containing harmful content before it can go live, allowing anything with a low probability to post immediately.
 Any “on the bubble” content can be held back for post-moderation by a live team within a few minutes.

 Post-moderation displays user-generated content on your app or website immediately, while replicating it in a queue so a moderator may review the content after it goes live, so as not to slow down the user experience.
-Dating apps, some social sites, and other platforms will often use post-moderation in response to users’ demand for immediate content posting.
+Dating apps, some social sites, and other platforms will often use post-moderation in response to users’ demand for immediate posting.

 Relying on a post-moderation approach comes with significant risk.
 For instance, dating platforms see tens of thousands of images come through daily.
-By allowing these images to go live on a site before screening them, companies are taking a significant risk, and their resources are often left playing catch-up as they attempt to take down offensive content before it upsets users.
+By allowing these images to go live on a site before screening them, companies are taking a significant risk, and their resources are often left playing catch-up as they attempt to take down offensive posts before it upsets users.
 Even if content is taken down, it is often too late, as users have already taken a screenshot of the experience and shared it.

 Fortunately, an expert partner can help mitigate the risk for companies that elect to use post-moderation.
 WebPurify works with platforms whose users live stream their videos in real time (which cannot be delayed by pre-moderation).
 With a combination of our live teams and technology, we address any issues within minutes of these broadcasts starting.